Protein:

 Making the Trompo Al Pastor Tacos

-You will need about 2-3 pounds of pork for this recipe but you may adjust it depending on the size of your trompo.
-Over the years we have trialed a number of different cuts of meat for our al pastor but always come back to pork butt/pork shoulder.
-The intramuscular fat really helps keep the pork from drying out and imparts some great flavor.
+You will need about 2-3 pounds of pork for this recipe, but you may adjust it depending on the size of your trompo.
+Over the years we have tried a number of different cuts of meat for our al pastor but always come back to pork butt/pork shoulder.
+The intramuscular fat in this cut of meat really helps keep the pork from drying out and imparts some great flavor.
 You can certainly use pork loin if you wish but it is very lean and thus will need to be pulled at temps closer to 145 degrees to keep it from drying out.
-This will also result in a shorter time on the grill and less of that coveted crispy outside of the cooked pork.
+This will also result in a shorter time on the grill and less of that coveted crispy outside of the cooked pork al pastor.

 Have extra pork butt?
 Use it to make some Carolina Style Pulled Pork or some Hatch Chile Verde.

-Slice your port butt as thinly as possible and place the pork slices in a large bowl.
+Slice your port butt into thin slices and place the pork slices in a large bowl.
 The thinner the slices the more surface area you are going to have to coat with the flavorful marinade so put those knife skills to work (or ask your butcher to slice it for you).
 Remove any large chunks of fat and the fat cap as well.

 When selecting dried chiles for this recipe try to use dried chiles that are still a little pliable when you bend them.
 If you attempt to bend the chile and it turns to dust like an ancient Egyptian artifact the peppers are likely really old and will have lost a lot of their flavor.
 If you have a Latin market near you that is where I would head.